Alternative Dispute Resolution in Construction and Infrastructure Disputes

 Directive 2008/52/EC.

-The final text of both are available on UNCITRAL’s website.
+The final texts of both are available on UNCITRAL’s website.

-For example: Chartered Institute of Arbitrators, Royal Institute of Chartered Surveyors, or the Academy of Experts.
+For example, the Chartered Institute of Arbitrators, the Royal Institute of Chartered Surveyors or the Academy of Experts.

 Housing Grants, Construction and Regeneration Act 1996 Part II.

 New South Wales in 1999 by the Building and Construction Industry Security of Payment Act 1999.
-This was followed by most other Australian states and territories: Building and Construction Industry Security of Payment Act 2002 (Victoria, Australia); Building and Construction Industry Payments Act 2004 (Queensland, Australia); Building and Construction Industry Security of Payment Act 2009 (Tasmania, Australia); Building and Construction Industry Security of Payment Act 2009 South Australia.
+This was followed by most other Australian states and territories: Building and Construction Industry Security of Payment Act 2002 (Victoria); Building and Construction Industry Payments Act 2004 (Queensland); Building and Construction Industry Security of Payment Act 2009 (Tasmania); and Building and Construction Industry Security of Payment Act 2009 (South Australia).
 New Zealand introduced a statutory scheme in 2002 by the Construction Contracts Act 2002.
-Singapore followed suit in 2005 by the Building and Construction Industry Security of Payment Act (Cap.
-30B) (Act).
-Malaysia introduced a statutory regime in 2012: CIPAA.
-The Republic of Ireland in 2013 by Construction Contracts Act 2013, although the adjudication provisions have yet to come into force.
-Most recently, Ontario has adopted statutory adjudication for all contracts entered into after 1 October 2019: Construction Act 2017.
+Singapore followed suit by the Building and Construction Industry Security of Payment Act (Cap 30B) 2004.
+Malaysia introduced a statutory regime in 2012: Construction Industry Payment and Adjudication Act 2021.
+The Republic of Ireland introduced a statutory mechanism in 2013 by the Construction Contracts Act 2013.
+Ontario has adopted statutory adjudication for all contracts entered into after 1 October 2019: the Construction Act 2017.
+In addition, statutory adjudication has been actively considered in Hong Kong, South Africa and Germany: see Peter O’Malley, ‘A new “UNCITRAL Model Law on International Commercial Adjudication”....
+How beneficial could it be?’
+(November 2020) (https://www.peteromalley.ie/wp-content/uploads/2021/01/6.-UNCITRAL-Content-16.01.2021.pdf (accessed 18 September 2023)).

 Pegram Shopfitters Ltd v.
-Tally Weijl (UK) Ltd EWCA Civ 1750 May LJ at paragraph 12.
+Tally Weijl (UK) Ltd EWCA Civ 1750 per May LJ, , and see Bresco, –.